OS-RSPS/blog/_posts/08-19-23-knowledge-base-voting/08-19-23-knowledge-base-voting.md

 <div class="spacer-small"></div>
 ><div class="command-title">Can I trade vouchers with other players?</div>
->>Vouchers are not a tradable item, which means they also cannot be posted on the Grand Exchange.
+>>Vouchers are tradable between players!
+Make sure you get a good price.
 <div class="spacer-small"></div>
 ><div class="command-title">What happens if I don't claim my votes right away?</div>
 >>As voting is saved in a database, they will continue to accumulate until claimed.